tkubik16/fitness-nutrition-buddy/README.md

 <h1>Fitness and Nutrition Buddy Android App</h1>

-The database is no longer live and the NutritionX API key is no longer active so the project cannot be utilized but here are screenshots from the app when it was functioning.
+The database is no longer live and the NutritionIX API key is no longer active so the project cannot be utilized but here are screenshots from the app when it was functioning.
 This was a group project of four people from a course I took at UIC called Software Engineering 2.

 <div>
 <img src="https://drive.google.com/uc?export=view&id=1tHwd-UxieljuGLBOVDyGyfuzEwGm3MKq" alt="Register Page" title="Register Page" height="600">